-A total of 102 bird species were recorded in the OBBA in the atlas square (17PJ12) that overlaps with the Subject Lands.
-Of the species reported in the OBBA in the atlas square, five are Threatened in Ontario: Chimney Swift (Chaetura pelagica), Barn Swallow (Hirundo rustica), Bank Swallow (Riparia riparia), Bobolink (Dolichonyx oryzivorus), Eastern Meadowlark (Sturnella magna); and four are Special Concern in Ontario: Peregrine Falcon (Falco peregrinus), Common Nighthawk (Chordeiles minor), Eastern Wood-Pewee (Contopus virens) and Wood Thrush (Hylocichla mustelina).
+A total of 102 bird species were recorded in the atlas square (17PJ12) that overlaps with the Subject Lands.
+Of the species reported in the atlas square, five are Threatened in Ontario: Chimney Swift (Chaetura pelagica), Barn Swallow (Hirundo rustica), Bank Swallow (Riparia riparia), Bobolink (Dolichonyx oryzivorus), Eastern Meadowlark (Sturnella magna); and four are Special Concern in Ontario: Peregrine Falcon (Falco peregrinus), Common Nighthawk (Chordeiles minor), Eastern Wood-Pewee (Contopus virens) and Wood Thrush (Hylocichla mustelina).
 This information assisted in defining the search effort and target species for studies on, and immediately adjacent to, the Subject Lands.